standroidbeta/standroidbeta.github.io/_posts/2019-05-24-First-Kaggle-Competition.md

 This dataset seemed to have a fair amount of NaN values.
 There also seemed to be additional values that looked like would result in a fair amount of outlier data and skewing of the data but it appears that XGBoost did a good job of not letting those hurdles to get in the way of finding a good accuracy score.

 Thank you for taking the time to join me in my endeavor.
-My next project will be a Data Science Engineering one in which i am super excited about.
+My next project will be a Data Science Engineering one in which I am super excited about.